skills/migrate-ado-repository/README.md

-# Migrate from Azure DevOps to GitHub
+# Migrate Azure DevOps Repository

 Learn how to migrate repositories from Azure DevOps to GitHub using the ado2gh CLI tool.